LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    // => 2013-02-24

-Import and Export Dates From MySQL
+Import and Export Dates from MySQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A common conversion in Lasso is converting MySQL dates to and from U.S. dates.